rajuljha/triggery/README.md

 We will use `docker-compose` to orchestrate everything.

 > [!NOTE]
-> Before starting, please ensure ports 5432, 6379 and 8000 are open.
-On a mac, you can use `lsof -i :5432` for a quick check.
+> Before starting, please ensure port 8000 is open.
+You can use `lsof -i :8000` for a quick check.

 ```sh